deumanma/ai-case-study/ReadMe.md

 **Market Differentiator**

-As of August 2023 Hugging face has a library of 120,000 pre-trained models and 20,000 datasets. [^6] Which is the largest open-source library of ML, NLP, and AI models.
+As of August 2023 Hugging face has a library of 120,000 pre-trained models and 20,000 datasets.<sup>6</sup>  Which is the largest open-source library of ML, NLP, and AI models.
 Their position in the market currently and being the first to gain this large of a community of contributors will make it hard for anyone in the space to compete.

-***Tech Stack**
+**Tech Stack**

 Hugging face uses 52 technologies in its tech stack across languages and frameworks, development, libraries, application hosting, data stores, application utilities, analytics, assets and media, design, collaboration, communications, back office, marketing and sales tools, and payments.
-Some of the most notable technologies are [^7]:
+Some of the most notable technologies are<sup>7</sup> :

 - Node.js
 - JavaScript